 A forest is a complex system.
 Depending on the prevailing soil and climatic conditions, a certain herbaceous layer, a richly structured shrub and tree layer, and the corresponding fauna will have formed.
 In Berlin, there are today no longer any natural forests.
-The areas are characterized by more than a century of forestry management and by the functions which near-urban forests fulfill today.
+The areas are characterized by centuries of forestry management and by the functions which near-urban forests fulfill today.
 Depending on stocking conditions and the measures taken, they have developed very differently over the course of the past century.
-While monocultures are still to be found in most areas; there are many places where appropriate management measures have engendered a situation which approaches that of natural vegetation.
+While monocultures are still to be found in most areas; there are many places where appropriate management measures have engendered a situation approaching that of near-natural vegetation.